 The Mega Sweep buses are provided to the Cycle Tour by MyCiti, and are made up of commuter 60 seater buses.
 Large trucks follow these buses to transport bicycles.
 These buses are strategically positioned along the route to collect cyclists from Mini Sweep vehicles and return them back to the finish village.

 Cyclists who do not make the cut-off at the times specified are requested to board a Mega Sweep bus.
-All cyclists are scanned (via their race number) which allows for the race control team to identify which cyclists have been collected by sweep vehicles.
+All cyclists are recorded which allows for the race control team to identify which cyclists have been collected by sweep vehicles.

 Hopefully you can make it around the Cape Town Cycle Tour route in time and enjoy a great day on the bike.
 If for some reason, you can’t, help is at hand.